Breeding, and the parenting that follows, are the most significant things we do in life; without this, none of us would be here.

 Of all under heaven, The female normally uses stillness to overcome the male.

 Much of what we are talking about here can be difficult to do alone, depending upon one’s nature obviously.
 Most people have strong social instincts and so working together as a group works best.
 For example, Alcoholics Anonymous and religious groups have considerable success in helping people turn their life around.
 Certainly, parenting is different in many ways, yet it can be a struggle just the same and so should respond to group effort.

 Maybe it is time for a SPA—Struggling Parents Anonymous — association.
 The village and extended family ways of our ancestors is long gone, so the need is real.
 As a culture, we are just at the beginning of realizing the underlying causes of family dysfunction in civilized society.
 See the Who are you? series of posts (p.504 to 535) for more on this.
 Then, for the big picture, see The Tradeoff, p.549.

 Applying Principles to Practice

-Rules obviously play a major role in society’s need for constancy and order.
-On the surface, we normally see this need for constancy and order as virtuous strengths.
-A Taoist view sees these as symptomatic of deeper forces within us.
-Our fear of change, fluidity, and chaos drives the need to run a tight ship of life, and rightfully so — to a degree.
+Rules play a major role in society’s need for constancy and order.
+On the surface, we normally regard this need for constancy and order as a virtue.
+Conversely, a Taoist view regards these as symptomatic of deeper forces within us.
+Our fear of change, fluidity, and disorder drives the need to run a tight ship of life, and rightfully so — to a degree.
 Life requires a degree of constancy and order to survive.
 Too much entropy ends in death, and our fear of this is instinctive.
-However, civilized circumstances have removed the counterbalancing influences of ‘Nature’s discipline.
+However, civilized circumstances have removed much of the counterbalancing influences of Nature’s discipline.
 As a result, the pendulum of action-reaction swings to extremes compelling the creation of ever more regulations.
 Simply put, laws are a symptom of social dysfunction.